fukanchik/pinephone/README.md

 * Security: Before passcode screen it shows you the desktop!
 * Bluetooth is always on.
 Turns back on after reboots and unlocks.
 * No way to turn off passcode on unlock screen
+* cheese does not see any cameras (camera itself works)